 All reviewers for JITC who meet the journal’s standards for timeliness and quality in peer review can receive Continuing Medical Education (CME) credit in exchange for their work.
 If you are interested in receiving credit, please mark the appropriate box on the reviewer form so that the handling editor can evaluate your review.
 There is no limit to the number of reviews for which a reviewer can receive credit, but a reviewer will receive only one credit per paper.
 For a brief overview of the process, please see here.

 Please review the below article type specifications including the required article lengths, illustrations, table limits and reference counts.
 The word count excludes the title page, abstract, tables, acknowledgements, contributions and references.
 Manuscripts should be as succinct as possible.
 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you can also find general formatting guidelines across BMJ and a formatting checklist.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.
 If your article is accepted, you can take advantage of BMJ’s partnership with Editage, a free service to help you maximize your article’s reach.
 Authors may find it useful to consult our pre-submission checklist.
 Please review the article type requirements below prior to submitting your manuscript or revision.
 All other abbreviations should be fully spelled out in all instances in the text.
-The word count excludes the title page, abstract, tables, acknowledgements and contributions and the references.
 If you are not a native English speaker and would like assistance with your article there is a professional editing service available.
 Cover Letter All submissions to JITC must include a ‘personal cover’ as a separate attachment before the ‘Manuscript’ when arranging your files in order on the online submission system.
 The cover letter should state why the paper would be of value to JITC‘s readership, what are the novel and original aspects of the work being reported, how it contributes to the advancement of the field, and if there are any specific individuals you would recommend to review or not review your paper.

 Spacing and Formatting Requirements JITC accepts submissions in the following file formats: